innxrmxst/innxrmxst.github.io/_posts/2025-07-15-cybersecurity-home-lab.md

 ---
-title: Setting Up a Home Lab/Offensive Infrastructure Using Your Unused PC
+title: Setting up a home lab/offensive infrastructure using unused hardware
 date: 2025-12-25 +/-TTTT
 categories: [REDTEAM]
 tags: [lab,ludus]
 ---

-# Setting Up a Home Lab/Offensive Infrastructure Using Your Unused PC

 # This page is not finished yet.